Course projects

 How much time should partners dedicate?
 Ideally, the partners would be in contact with our students at the beginning of the project to explain the idea and initial hypothesis about the dataset.
 However, our lecturers are supervising the projects, too.
 Partners are more than welcome to attend the final project presentation organised in December.
 Please note that the students choose the ideas they work with so we cannot guarantee that your project will be chosen.

+The data science and machine learning project courses take place every autumn semester.
 To submit a project, fill out the online form.
 For more information contact Dmytro Fishman ([email protected]).